bbc/gst-audiodescription/README.md

 ## Limitations

- * Volume changes for the main track are audibly abrupt - there's no interpolation between 'fade' control steps
- * Volume changes are not explicitly synchronised to the audio stream, which might cause problems for some pipeline structures (untested)
+ * Volume changes are not explicitly queued to the match audio stream, which might cause problems for some pipeline structures (untested)
  * The _whp198dec_ element hs not been generalized to support multiple sample formats and bit rates - use other Gstreamer elements to convert as required
  * Ignores 'pan' information (I have no example content using the panning feature)